AdobeDocs/experience-manager-cloud-service.en/help/assets/destination-selector.md

 <!--

-### Modes to view Asset Selector
+### Modes to view Destination Selector

-Asset Selector supports two types of out of the box views:
+Destination Selector supports two types of out of the box views:

-**  Modal view or Inline view:** The modal view or inline view is the default view of Asset Selector that represents Assets folders in the front area.
+**  Modal view or Inline view:** The modal view or inline view is the default view of Destination Selector that represents Assets folders in the front area.
 The modal view allows users to view assets in a full screen to ease the selection of multiple assets for import.
 Use `<AssetSelector rail={false}>` to enable modal view.

     ![modal-view](assets/modal-view.png)